Scaphisoma

 Human Relevance

 S. nigrofasciatum has been flagged as a potential pest in keyword metadata, though specific impacts are not detailed.
-Some may have been to new regions through human-mediated transport of plants or goods.
+Some may have been introduced to new regions through human-mediated transport of plants or goods.

 Similar Taxa